szhuss/great-debate/README.md

     Capstone project for codeLouisville Front-End Web Development course.

     The Great Debate is a fun and creative idea with real-world application.
-It's jocular content provides comedic relief to the otherwise very significant debate of whether toilet paper should be installed over or under.
+Its jocular content provides comedic relief to the otherwise very significant debate of whether toilet paper should be installed over or under.